-5 Ways to Eliminate Holiday Debt in 2018
+5 Ways to Eliminate Holiday Debt

 The holidays may be behind us, but for many, the season left financial burden in its wake.
 For consumers who racked up holiday debt in 2017, the average total came in at $1,054—that’s a 5-percent uptick from the year before.